kisaiah7/ssnc-ykim/README.md

 - Toggle the 3 accordions by clicking the dark blue headers.
 - Toggle the sidebar by clicking the arrow on at its top.
 - Visit different pages by clicking through the sidebar.
+- Check for responsiveness at 1440px and 1024px.
+Measurements specified in the mockups are visible above 1440px.
+They have been adjusted for smaller screens.